 What is Trigger Rate?

-Most variable rate mortgages have static monthly payments, which protect the borrower’s cash flow from changes to the Prime Rate.
+Most variable-rate mortgages have static monthly payments, which protect the borrower’s cash flow from changes to the Prime Rate.
 Four of the big six banks offer this, and so do several credit unions.

-In normal times, if you had this sort of mortgage, you could reasonably expect your payment would not fluctuate during the five year term of your mortgage.
+In normal times, if you had this sort of mortgage, you could reasonably expect your payment would not fluctuate during the five-year term of your mortgage.
 Thus, your cash flow got the benefit of securing the lowest rate/payment combination at the time you arranged your mortgage.

-As a result, the majority of static payment variable rate mortgage holders found themselves being asked to either increase their regular payment or even make a lump sum payment to restore balance their mortgage.
+As a result, the majority of static payment variable rate mortgage holders found themselves being asked to either increase their regular payment or even make a lump sum payment to restore the balance of their mortgage.

 This happens when a mortgage’s Trigger Rate and Trigger Point come into play.
 Here you will find a complete explanation and discussion of trigger rate and trigger point.